GeoSpark/geometry3Sharp/README.md

 Open-Source (Boost-license) C# library for geometric computing.

 geometry3Sharp is compatible with Unity.
-Set the G3_USING_UNITY Scripting Define and you will have transparent interop between g3 and Unity vector types (*see details at the very bottom of this README*).
-Although the library is written for C# 4.5, if you are using the .NET 3.5 Unity runtime, it will still work, just with a few missing features.

 Currently there is a small amount of unsafe code, however this code is only used in a few fast-buffer-copy routines, which can be deleted if you need a safe version (eg for Unity web player).